3 Critical Strategies for Growing Your Personal Brand

 - Give you industry recognition

-Building a personal brand will make people recognize and remember your name, what you offer and so on.
+- Growing your personal brand will make people recognise and remember your name, what you offer and so on.

 What is a Personal Brand (and How do you Build One)?

 A personal brand means to use your name to brand your business persona.